Joewus12345/openai-support-agent-demo/README.md

   using `--with-deps` automatically on Linux and the regular `install chromium` command on Windows/macOS so headless `AsyncWebCrawler` launches succeed on every OS.

+  - **Windows PowerShell activation:** after running the setup helper from WSL or Git Bash, you can activate either crawler environment in PowerShell using `./.venv-c4ai-v1/Scripts/Activate.ps1` or `./.venv-c4ai-v2/Scripts/Activate.ps1`.
+The hook injected by the helper ensures `.env.scrapers` loads automatically.
+On WSL/Docker, use `source .venv-c4ai-v2/bin/activate` (or the v1 path) and the Docker entrypoint activates the venv before launching the app so `python` already points at the crawler toolchain inside containers.

   **Choosing the python interpreter for scrape jobs.** The runner spawns the crawler via `SCRAPE_WORKER_PYTHON` (falls back to `PYTHON` and then the